stjudecloud/docs/docs/faq.md

 patient security very seriously, and we require that requesters are committed to protecting that privacy to the fullest extent.

+### Can I make edits/revisions to the DAA?
+As a rule, we do not negotiate the terms of the data access agreement unless terms are found to be in conflict with the institution's state law.
+The terms included in the data access agreement are ultimately in place to protect our patients, a matter which we take very seriously.

 ### Can I get access to a word version of the DAA?
 No. If we provide an editable format, we cannot ensure that the legal document has not been changed.
 Since we do not accept different versions of this agreement, we unfortunately cannot provide the document in Word format.

 ### Where can I find the latest version of the Data Access Agreement (DAA)?
-We keep [our site](../data/data-request/#submit-your-data-request) up to date with the latest version on the Data Access Agreement for you to download, or you can download a copy
+We keep [our site](./guides/data/data-request.md) up to date with the latest version on the Data Access Agreement for you to download, or you can download a copy
 [here](https://platform.stjude.cloud/access_form).

 ### Where do I submit the Data Access Agreement (DAA)?